fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, Finishing up
+# Day 2 Backend, Finalizing

-Login and Register Auth, with JWT Token.
+Auth, with JWT Token.

 added env for Token.

-auth middleware for most routes is not done.
+auth middleware for most routes is done.

 multer image is not done yet.

-function that haven't created : detail.update.delete of product, detail.update.delete of transaction, update.delete of category
+function that haven't created : multer